The Derived Unipotent Block of $p$-Adic $\mathrm{GL}_2$ as Perfect Complexes over a dg Schur Algebra: Introduction

 To show an equivalence between the categories generated by $\annigen$ and $\ourgen$ in the case $n=2$ and $l$ odd dividing $q+1$, we use that the unipotent block $\uniblockfin$ of the finite reductive quotient $\fingp=\gln(\resfield)$ has cyclic defect group in this characteristic, and that it contains certain finite analogues $\fannig$ and $\fourg$ of $\annigen$ and $\ourgen$.
 This allows us to use results of \cite{ackermann2006loewy} to describe explicitly the full structure of simple and projective modules of $\uniblockfin$, and to describe $\fannig$ and $\fourg$ in terms of these.
 Thus we may show the following:

 \begin{lemma*}[Lemma 4.13] $\langle \fannig\rangle_{\bdermod{\uniblockfin}}=\langle \fourg\rangle_{\bdermod{\uniblockfin}}$. \end{lemma*}

 We then attempt to lift this equivalence into the $p$-adic setting.
 However, a barrier occurs, as $\annigen$ is not parahorically induced from $\fannig$.
-Resolving this amounts to showing the following property of the annihilator $\finanni$ of $\fourg$:
+Resolving this amounts to showing the following property of the annihilator $\finanni$ of $\fourg$, which is a 2-sided ideal of the finite group algebra and hence may be viewed as a representation of $\fingp$: